-Workplace ostracism is a type of mistreatment that occurs when someone is made to feel excluded from the group of employees whom he or she works with.
+Workplace ostracism is a type of mistreatment that occurs when someone is made to feel excluded from a group of coworkers.
 Past research seems to be conflicting on what we can expect when this happens.
 Sometimes research shows that ostracized employees will become less interested in helping their organization and will cut back on organizational citizenship behavior (OCB) in response.
 This means that they will reduce activities that are not part of their formal job descriptions.
 On the other hand, some research shows that ostracized employees will increase pro-social behavior, meaning they will try harder to do things that will allow them to become accepted by the group.
 So which is it?
 Will ostracized employees do more or less to help others at work?

 New research (Wu, Liu, Kwan, & Lee, 2016) helps us understand the answer to this question by discovering why and when ostracized employees decrease organizational citizenship behavior.
 In two studies conducted in China, the researchers demonstrate that the reason why ostracized employees reduce their organizational citizenship behavior is because ostracism makes them feel a lower sense of organizational identification.
 This concept is basically what it sounds like: how much employees think and feel that they belong at their organization.
 When ostracized, employees may feel that they don’t really belong with the group or with their organization.
 And of course, why would those employees then want to go out of their way to benefit an organization that they don’t feel connected with?
 The key point is that ostracism caused by some coworkers can help change a person’s attitude about the organization as a whole.